 When I was diagnosed and treated, I had no other people like me to share my experiences with.
 This support was sorely lacking, that’s why it’s so important to me to be able to help others who go through this same experience.
 Also, people saved my life and I want to give something back.

-Dave Chuter, Chair of the Oesophageal Patients Association (OPA) and active patient advocate was diagnosed with oesophageal cancer in 2006.
+Dave Chuter, active patient advocate was diagnosed with oesophageal cancer in 2006.
 Following successful treatment, he returned to work and alongside this began a varied and full path of giving back to other patients.
 With cheerful generosity, Dave shared his story with DiCE in April – the month of Oesophageal Cancer Awareness.

 Dave had lived with uncomfortable reflux and its treatment with Proton Pump Inhibiters for a number of years, but it was when he started to have trouble swallowing off and on over a number of weeks that he went to his General Practitioner (GP).
 Luckily, he sent Dave for an endoscopy.

 Within four weeks he had been diagnosed with both Barrett’s Oesophagus – a known precursor to Oesophageal cancer – and the cancer.
 The cancer was in the form of a tumour at the junction of the oesophagus and the stomach, which is the most common location.

 He went for surgery that included the removal of the oesophagus (a full oesophagectomy) and three-quarters of his stomach (a partial gastrectomy).
 Dave described this as being “very complex.
 My operation took 10 hours and recovering from it was extremely tough.”